tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Manoj-M-S/index.md

 description: "self-taught developer, Skills: | HTML | CSS | Javascript | React JS | Node.js "
 ---

 Hello there!
-I am Manoj M S, A self-taught Web developer.
+I am Manoj M S, 22 years old full stack developer from Bengaluru.
 Let me walk you through my intro, projects and blogs.

 ### introduction

 I come from a different background, I did my B.E in Mechatronics Engineering, I started developing interest in web development and started learning it.
-Thanks to Tanay and few others, today I have some basic understanding of how web works and have built some projects.
+Thanks to Tanay and few others, today I have good understanding of how web works and have built projects.

 ## why are you taking this challenge?